-If you are a Zerve supplier, you were probably as shocked as anyone to receive an email from the company on June 30th stating that the service was going to be shutting down in a matter of days.
-Once the reality hit, many suppliers were online looking for alternative systems desperate to try and find some way to get their booking engines working in time for the busy summer rush.
-As quickly as the news spread with suppliers, the news spread just as quickly within the booking engine community as well.
+If you are a Zerve provider, you were probably as shocked as anyone to receive an email from the company on June 30th stating that the service was going to be shutting down in a matter of days.
+Once the reality hit, many providers were online looking for alternative systems desperate to try and find some way to get their booking engines working in time for the busy summer rush.
+As quickly as the news spread with providers, the news spread just as quickly within the booking engine community as well.

 I wrote an article for Tnooz that outlines my thoughts on best practices for tour operators and what businesses should take away from the aftermath of the Zerve shutdown.
 Here are some of the highlights from that article.

 One of the things that Zerve offered and was very popular with operators, was a call center for customer service and reservations.
 Let’s think about this for a second, these providers handed over control of their phone and customer service to a third party.
 No matter how attractive that seems, outsourcing your sales is not a good idea.
 Not least of which because, like this situation, when that channel disappears, you have no back-up whatsoever.
 The solution to this problem is to take control of your sales and make sure your website has accurate information, complete tour details, a secure booking engine, and phone number to call in case of questions.
 Most customers are booking your tours outside of office hours anyway and they are doing it online.
 The only reason they would be calling is because there is missing information or they have a question that cannot be answered online.
 Your goal should be to reduce the number of calls you get and therefore, there is no reason you shouldn’t be able to handle answering your own calls.